leanprover-community/lean4-metaprogramming-book/md/main/tactics.md

 `Lean.Meta.Tactic.*` contains low level code that uses the `Meta` monad to implement basic features such as rewriting. `Lean.Elab.Tactic.*` contains high-level code that connects the low level development in `Lean.Meta` to the tactic infrastructure and the parsing front-end.

+How to add hypotheses to the context?

+TODO